n) Provisions

 Footnote:

-The Company has long-term investments in subsidiaries, associates and joint venture which are measured at cost less accumulated impairment.
-During the year ended March 31, 2024, the Company considered indicators of impairment such as operational losses in previous years and current year, changes in outlook of future profitability for its investment in Kameda LT Foods (India) Private Limited.
+The Company holds long-term investments in subsidiaries, associates, and a joint venture, which are measured at cost less accumulated impairment losses.
+During the year ended March 31,2025, the Company evaluated indicators of impairment in respect of its investment in Kameda LT Foods (India) Private Limited ("the Joint Venture"), considering recurring operational losses and the outlook for future profitability.

 Impact of possible changes in key assumptions